File: Shelving her career to found her leather goods brand

 The need to be independent

-With my Credentials in hand, I couldn't see myself working on the line at Vuitton, Chanel or even Hermès.
-These are very prestigious houses but they are too big to try new things, since we are timed for each operation.
+With my CAP in my pocket, I didn't see myself working on the assembly line at Vuitton, Chanel or even Hermès.
+These are very prestigious houses but they are too big to try new things, since you are timed for each operation.

-Most of the graduates of my training are employed there and many no longer see it as a passion, but as a living job that they forget once the weekend arrives.
+Most of the graduates of my training are working there and many no longer see it as a passion, but as a bread-and-butter job that they forget about once the weekend comes around.

-It quickly became obvious to me: I had to set up on my own, determined to cope (hehe again) with the difficulties that were going to present themselves.
+It quickly became obvious to me: I had to set up my own business, determined to deal with (hehe again) the difficulties that would arise.

-Although enjoying immense know-how, the workshops of major luxury brands leave little (or no) room for the creativity of the artisans.
+Although they boast immense know-how, the workshops of major luxury brands leave little (or no) room for the creativity of artisans.
 (Credits: Paris Match - Benoit Tessier for REUTERS)

 Problem: how to start without income and without capital, armed only with passion and good will?